Philemon Dickerson: Congressional and gubernatorial service

 Dickerson was elected as a Jacksonian Democrat from New Jersey's at-large congressional district to the United States House of Representatives of the 23rd and 24th United States Congresses and served from March 4, 1833, until November 3, 1836, when he resigned, having been chosen as the 12th Governor of New Jersey by the New Jersey Legislature.
 He served as Governor and ex officio Chancellor from November 3, 1836, to October 27, 1837.
 He was appointed sergeant at law in 1834, being the last person in New Jersey to hold that title.
 He resumed private practice in Paterson from 1837 to 1839.
 He was elected as a Democrat to the 26th United States Congress, serving from March 4, 1839, to March 3, 1841.
 He was an unsuccessful candidate for reelection to the 27th United States Congress.

 Federal judicial service

-Dickerson was nominated by President Martin Van Buren on February 22, 1841, to a seat on the United States District Court for the District of New Jersey vacated by Judge Mahlon Dickerson.
+Dickerson was nominated by President Martin Van Buren on February 22, 1841, to a seat on the United States District Court for the District of New Jersey vacated by his brother, Judge Mahlon Dickerson.
 He was confirmed by the United States Senate on February 27, 1841, and received his commission on March 2, 1841.

+Concurrent with his federal judicial service, Dickerson was City Council President for Paterson, New Jersey, in 1851.
 His service terminated on December 10, 1862, due to his death in Paterson.
 He was interred in Cedar Lawn Cemetery in Paterson.

-Other service

-Concurrent with his federal judicial service, Dickerson was President of the city council of Paterson in 1851.